brauner/go-docker-melt/README.md

-**Currently in a rough working state.
-If I find the time I might improve it.**

 `go-docker-melt` is a simple tool to merge layers of Docker images.
 It takes a tar file produced by `docker save` as input and produces a tar file that can be imported with `docker load`.